PTA

 (Previously the program began in January, however the start date has been moved to August of each year.)

-Up to 24 students are accepted based on a lottery drawing of qualified applicants.
+Up to 24 students are accepted each year based on a lottery drawing of qualified applicants.

 For more information email PTA@mendocino.edu.

-Physical Therapist Assistants (PTAs) provide physical therapy services under the direction and supervision of a licensed Physical Therapist (PT).
+PTAs provide physical therapy services under the direction and supervision of a licensed Physical Therapist (PT).
 Physical Therapy is a dynamic profession full of variety, activity and human interaction.
-PTs and PTAs are movement experts who help to relieve pain, prevent disability and restore the basic movements that we take for granted every day by improving balance, posture, strength, flexibility and so much more.
+PTs and PTAs are movement experts who treat a variety of patients to help relieve pain, increase strength and coordination, prevent disability, and restore the basic movements that we take for granted every day by improving balance, posture, strength, flexibility and more.

-PTAs are an integral part of the healthcare team and work in a variety of settings including hospitals, private practices, outpatient clinics, home health, nursing homes, schools, sports facilities, and more.
+PTAs are an integral part of the healthcare team and work in a variety of settings including hospitals, private practices, outpatient clinics, home health, nursing homes, schools, and sports facilities.

 Here's a short video overview of the Program: